Please find below some answers on the current situation regarding the outbreak of the coronavirus.

 Is there a vaccination against the COVID-19 coronavirus that my pet can receive?

-Recently developed vaccines for humans are just now (as of January 2021) starting to be administered globally.3
+Recently developed vaccines for humans are being administered globally.3

 According to the U.S. Department of Agriculture (USDA), which grants commercial licenses for pet vaccines, currently the Center for Veterinary Biologics (CVB) is not accepting license applications for SARS-CoV-2 vaccines for use in dogs or cats because the data does not indicate such a vaccine would have epidemiological value.4 This is because pets do not play an important role in the maintenance or transmission of the disease to humans.